 St. Augustine came to understand why the words of Sacred Scripture lack indeed the eloquence he so loved in Cicero and Virgil.
 They open a door unparalleled in its ability to give access to those very depths referred to above.
-However, the entrance was not high and elegant, such as would appeal to our pride.
-Strange to say, the portal to Scripture possessed a very low lintel (simple, direct language, and yet resounding in all directions), forcing whomever dared to enter to bend low.
-Still, once inside, an interior opened up with a towering ceiling above.
+However, the entrance to Scripture was not high and elegant, such as would appeal to our pride.
+Strange to say, its portals possessed a very low lintel – simple, direct language, with a message intelligible to all – forcing whomever dared to enter to bend low.
+Still, once inside, the interior that opened up within revealed a towering ceiling above it.